 Internship Abroad Peru: Primate Sensory Ecology

 This internship is perfect for any nature lover with an inquisitive personality.
 You will conduct research into the visual acuity of native tamarin species at the heart of the South American rainforest, where you will experience the biodiversity of the Peruvian Amazon basin.
-You will practice observing animals, gather and analyse data and carry out scientific experiments.
+You will practice observing animals, gather and analyse data and carry out scientific experiments on the sensory perception of primates.
 You will have experienced scientists by your side at all times who will pass on their valuable theoretical and practical expertise.
 Discover the flora and fauna of the jungle and develop yourself from a personal and professional perspective in front of a unique backdrop!

 - Live and work as an intern in the midst of the Amazon rainforest